ofekzil/CreateYourOwnStory/README.md

 - As a user, I would like to be able to save my answers to the prompts before finishing answering (i.e. while still in the middle).
 - As a user, I would like to be able to load my answers and continue answering the prompts where I left off.

+### Phase 4: Task 2
+Tue Mar 29 13:13:10 PDT 2022 <br />Submitted Answer: gold

+Tue Mar 29 13:13:14 PDT 2022 <br />Submitted Answer: month

+Tue Mar 29 13:13:18 PDT 2022 <br />Submitted Answer: painter

+Tue Mar 29 13:13:22 PDT 2022 <br />Submitted Answer: rage

+Tue Mar 29 13:13:28 PDT 2022 <br />Updated Answer From: month, To: year

+Tue Mar 29 13:13:32 PDT 2022 <br />Submitted Answer: flu

+Tue Mar 29 13:13:40 PDT 2022 <br />Updated Answer From: rage, To: happiness

+### Phase 4: Task 3

+If I were to refactor my project, I would change the relationship between StoryAppGUI with AnswerStoryGUI and DisplayStoryGUI from a usage one to an inheritance one.
+Meaning, instead of passing a StoryAppGUI object as an argument to AnswerStoryGUI and DisplayStoryGUI, I would have AnswerStoryGUI and DisplayStoryGUI both extend StoryAppGUI.
+That way they'll be able to directly access and use its fields rather than having to use the getters and setters to modify them.